OpenOmics/mr-seek/docs/usage/run.md

 > The slurm execution method will submit jobs to the [SLURM workload manager](https://slurm.schedmd.com/).
 It is recommended running mr-seek in this mode as execution will be significantly faster in a distributed environment.
 This is the default mode of execution.
 >
 > ***local***
 > Local executions will run serially on compute instance.
-This is useful for testing, debugging, or when a users does not have access to a high performance computing environment.
+This is useful for testing, debugging, or when a user does not have access to a high performance computing environment.
 If this option is not provided, it will default to a local execution mode.
 >
 > ***Example:*** `--mode slurm`